Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \subsubsection{$\xstar$ Methods}

-We test our method \emph{PrPool} in combination with two different options: \emph{AvgPrPool} is a first order alternative where we compute mean and max pooling operations. \emph{CovPrPool} is a second order method using covariance pooling as described in the methods section.
-For CUB200 we used in total 32 attention maps, 15 supervised attention maps by keypoints, and 17 complementary.
-For CCT20 we used 7 supervised and 1 {complementary} attention maps.
+We test our method \emph{PrPool} in combination with two different options: \emph{AvgPrPool} is a first order alternative where we compute mean and max pooling operations. \emph{CovPrPool} is a second order method using covariance pooling as described in the methods section {and a 1x1 convolution to reduce the dimensionality of the feature map from 2048 to 256}.
+For CUB200 {we follow WSDAN and use a total of 32 attention maps (in our approach, 15 are supervised by keypoints, the remaining 17 are complementary).} For CCT20 we used {a total of 8 attention maps} (7 supervised and 1 {complementary}).

 The \emph{Multitask} architecture is identical to \emph{AvgPool}, except that the output of the backbone is also connected to a fully connected layer that predicts the keypoints locations.
 This baseline represents a sort of ``lower bound" for the impact of privileged information that is available only during training.